dwanneruchi/flask_tutorial/README.md

 ### config.py

 I still don't fully follow what is going on here, but the `SECRET_KEY` is important in order tolimit who can access web forms.

+We also add some database info:
+- "The Flask-SQLAlchemy extension takes the location of the application's database from the SQLALCHEMY_DATABASE_URI configuration variable"
+    - We take the database by looking for a specific DB URL, but if that fails then we just build one with the basedir command. (`basedir.py` shows an example of checking where this will place the db, short answer is it just gets added to root)
+- "The SQLALCHEMY_TRACK_MODIFICATIONS configuration option is set to False to disable a feature of Flask-SQLAlchemy that I do not need, which is to signal the application every time a change is about to be made in the database."